wanchain/explore-wanchain/staking/node-setup-mainnet.md

 ## Node Registration

-You can register your node using the officia [Wan Wallet](https://github.com/wanchain/wan-wallet-desktop/releases).
+You can register your node using the official [Wan Wallet](https://github.com/wanchain/wan-wallet-desktop/releases).

 1. If this is the first time you run a light wallet, you will be prompted to create and back up your mnemonic phrase.
 Please **properly back up the mnemonic**, as it is the ONLY way to recover your wallet!